MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-706.md

 # Status (report)

-The *Status* report shows the inventory valuation for a given item based on the related transactions from sales orders, purchase orders, and inventory, broken out by Entry Type (Purchase, Sale, Transfer, Adjustments).
+The **Status** report shows the inventory valuation for a given item based on transactions from sales orders, purchase orders, and inventory.
+The valuation broken down by entry types, such as purchase, sale, transfer, and Adjustments.

-The report displays information such as Document No, Posting Date, Entry Type, Quantity, and Unit Cost Inv Val.
+The report displays information such as:

+- Document number
+- Date of posting
+- Entry type
+- Quantity
+- Unit cost
+- Inventory value

 ## Use cases